Skip to Main Content

 While reservations are not required, they are highly recommended for both daycare and boarding.
 Boarding is on a first come first served basis.
 We often fill up weeks/months ahead of time on holiday weekends and during the summer.
 So we highly recommend that you make boarding reservations as far in advance as possible.

 Daycare reservations are also highly recommended.
-We’ll usually accept a limited number of walk-ins for daycare.
+We’ll sometimes accept a limited number of walk-ins for daycare.
 But please keep in mind that we can only accept as many dogs as our facility safely allows.
 So walk-ins always risk being turned away due to lack of space.
 Dogs with daycare reservations are guaranteed a spot!

 What if my dog doesn’t want to play all day?